-The manufacturers can also use a temperature sensors, audio detectors, microwave sensors or humidity sensors to detect the presence of humans, but the most common are the PIR sensors and the ultrasonic sensors, and, to get the most reliable motion sensor light switch, it is better to use both (for smaller and more significant movement detection).
-Since we are in 2018 and the smart home is no longer a dream, some light switches have also gained the smart attribute by allowing the users to connect their light switches to either a mobile device or a smart hub using the WiFi connection, so they can remotely turn on or off the lights inside the home.
+The manufacturers can also use temperature sensors, audio detectors, microwave sensors or humidity sensors to detect the presence of humans, but the most common are the PIR and the ultrasonic sensors – to get the most reliable motion sensor light switch, it is better to use both (for smaller and more significant movement detection).
+Since we are in 2019 and the smart home is no longer a dream, some light switches have also gained the smart attribute by allowing the users to connect their light switches either directly to a mobile device or to a smart hub using the WiFi connection, so they can remotely turn on or off the lights inside the home.

-That being said, since regardless of the used technology, these devices can help you save money on your electricity bill and can prove to be a welcomed addition in a home where kids forget to turn off the lights or in rooms that you often enter with your hands full, let’s see which can be considered the best traditional motion sensor light switches, as well as the better devices that can be a part of an IoT environment.
+That being said, since regardless of the used technology, these devices can help you save money on your electricity bill and can prove to be a welcomed addition in a home where kids often forget to turn off the lights (or in rooms that you often enter with your hands full), let’s see which can be considered the best traditional motion sensor light switches, as well as the better devices that can be a part of an IoT environment.

 1. Lutron Maestro Sensor Light Switch MS-OPS2